AWS Big Data Blog

 s3_external_schema as follows:

-The Amazon Redshift cluster and the data files in Amazon S3 must be in the same AWS Region.
+The data files in Amazon S3 must be in the same AWS Region as that of Amazon Redshift.
 You can create the external database in Amazon Redshift, AWS Glue, AWS Lake Formation, or in your own Apache Hive metastore.
-Your Amazon Redshift cluster needs authorization to access your external data catalog and your data files in Amazon S3.
-You provide that authorization by referencing an AWS Identity and Access Management (IAM) role (for example, aod-redshift-role) that is attached to your cluster.
+Amazon Redshift needs authorization to access your external data catalog and your data files in Amazon S3.
+You provide that authorization by referencing an AWS Identity and Access Management (IAM) role (for example, aod-redshift-role) that is attached to Amazon Redshift resources.
 For more information, see Create an IAM role for Amazon Redshift.

 Define external tables